News & Announcements

 The dynamic nonce gets added to both external and inline scripts.

 💡 Don’t forget to test your updated CSP against common browser extensions that your users use.
-We’ve tested and confirmed that the Google Lighthouse, Google Translate, and 1Password browser extensions all work when the integration is enabled.
+We’ve tested and confirmed that the Google Lighthouse, Google Translate, and 1Password browser extensions all work when the extension is enabled.

 If you’re not a Netlify Enterprise customer, reach out to our team for a custom demo.